aaronland/go-world-clock/README.md

 ## Web (WASM)

 There is also a simple web application, with offline support, which uses the methods provided by this package exported as a WebAssembly (WASM) binary.
+It is available in the [www](www) folder.

 You will need to serve the web application from a web server (because you can't load WASM binaries from `file://` URLs) but any old web server should do the trick.
 I like to use the [aaronland/go-http-fileserver](https://github.com/aaronland/go-http-fileserver?tab=readme-ov-file#fileserver) tool but that is mostly because I wrote it.
 You can use whatever you want.
 For example: